 Governments must act.
 We need an injection of aid, backed by diplomatic courage to tackle the causes of these crises.
 State, national and international political leadership is needed now to address the immediate crisis and bring an end to the conflict.

-And we must tell you: in these past few days, in the midst of such suffering, we’ve had cause for hope.
+And we must tell you: in the midst of such suffering, we had cause for hope.

-We’ve seen communities sharing what little they have with others in greater need.
-We’ve spoken with strong women who are stepping up as leaders in their communities.
-We’ve been greeted with warmth and gratitude by people who have been through so much, and have so little.
+We saw communities sharing what little they have with others in greater need.
+Wespoke with strong women and young people who are stepping up as leaders in their communities.
+We were greeted with warmth and gratitude by people who have been through so much, and have so little.

 How you can help: Donate to Oxfam now